Rady MBA FAQs

 Are there minimum requirements for language exams for international students?

-There are mandatory minimum scores that are required by the UC San Diego’s Office of Graduate Studies.
+There are mandatory minimum scores that are required by the UC San Diego’s Graduate Division.
 The university-wide minimum TOEFL score required for consideration for graduate admission is 550 for the paper based test (PBT), and 80 for the internet based test (iBT).